ddennis/search-github-users/README.md

 #### Todo list - if i have had more time.
-- I have of course tested the app manually, but there might still be bugs.
+- I have tested the app manually, but there might still be bugs.
 - write tests
 - implemented pagination
 - better animation